dfinity/nns-dapp/frontend/README.md

 curl https://get.volta.sh | bash
 ```

 Open a new terminal (or `source` your shell profile) so Volta's shims are on `PATH`.
-Then, from inside `frontend/`, run `node --version` and `npm --version` to confirm the pinned versions are active.
+Then, from inside `frontend/`, run `node --version` to confirm the pinned version is active.

-If you prefer not to use Volta, install the Node and npm versions listed in the `volta` block of `frontend/package.json` manually.
+If you prefer not to use Volta, install the Node version listed in the `volta` block of `frontend/package.json` manually.

 Clone the project on your computer and install the libraries: